BradleyVerrinder/dialectal-translation/README.md

 - 🔐 **User Registration & Login**
   Create an account and log in securely using Django's built-in authentication system.

-- 🌍 **Darija to English Translation**
+- 🌍 **Darija to English Translationa and vice versa**
-  Translate Moroccan Arabic text to English using a trained NLP model.
+  Switch between Morrocan Arabic to English and English to Moroccan Arabic translations using a trained NLP model.

 - 📜 **Translation History**
   Logged-in users can view their previous translations.